-Sounds like a case of outrageous orgasms!
+Seems like a case of outrageous orgasms!
 Each person experiences orgasms in a unique, pleasure-filled way, and each orgasm can occur to varying degree.
-Your lover's intense contractions could simply be a normal part of her sexual response.
+Your partner's intense contractions could simply be a typical part of her sexual response.
 Vaginal and uterine contractions are caused by myotonia, or increased muscle tension that occurs throughout the body during sexual arousal.
 The two of you may have discovered a new way to heighten her sensation.
-However, should your partner feel discomfort or pain during these contractions, it may be beneficial to speak with a health care provider.
+However, if your partner feels discomfort or pain during these contractions, it may be beneficial to speak with a health care provider.

 Individuals can change in their sexual response over time, depending on factors such as their emotional state, mood, physical stimulations, and partner.
-Erogenous zones are areas of the body that are particularly responsive to sexual stimulation.
-Stimulating these zones may help you achieve arousal and orgasm.
-Common erogenous zones include the neck, the lips, earlobes, nipples, and many others, although any place on your body that causes you to have a sexual response qualifies as an erogenous zone.
+Some people also report having multiple orgasms in a row, sometimes called a "super orgasm" in anecdotal reports, while others may struggle to have one.
+It's possible that your partner experienced multiple intense orgasms, which could explain the intensity and length of her response to sexual stimulation.
+By stimulating erogenous zones, which are areas of the body that are particularly responsive to sexual stimulation, it may help to achieve arousal and orgasm.
+Common erogenous zones include the neck, the lips, earlobes, nipples, and many others, although any place on the body that causes a person to have a sexual response qualifies as an erogenous zone.
 Other than contractions, there are a plethora of other signs of pleasure to look out for, including:

 - Changes in breathing